bytespider/jsOAuth/README.md

 ### Core

   * Single authorisation entry-point
-  * Debug mode for testing localy in Firefox, see index.html for example
+  * Debug mode for testing locally in Firefox, see index.html for example

 Released under the MIT.
 Please see LICENSE in the project root folder for more information.

 ## Usage

-Download the [minified library](https://github.com/downloads/bytespider/jsOAuth/jsOAuth-0.7.5.2.min.js) and include it in your html.
+Download the [minified library](https://github.com/downloads/bytespider/jsOAuth/jsOAuth-0.7.5.4.min.js) and include it in your html.

-	<script type="text/javascript" src="library/jsOAuth-0.7.5.2.min.js"></script>
+	<script type="text/javascript" src="library/jsOAuth-0.7.5.4.min.js"></script>

 This gives you a global OAuth object for you to set up and make requests with.
 Setting it up is simple.